DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/6-review/article.md

  - _Explore the hyperparameters._ What do `alpha`, `n_samples`, `epsilon` and `entropy_weight` do?
  - Try to _train a deeper network._ E.g. ResNet18 from `torchvision`.
 Which objectives are harder to train?
- - Try _changing the step size or optimizer._ Are there better settings for certain objectives?
+ - Try _changing the step size or optimiser._ Are there better settings for certain objectives?
  - Try _removing the baseline from policy gradient._ How does it perform?
  - Can you _make the value function more consistent?_ I.e. so that the expected reward sums to one across actions.
 How does performance change?